$S^1$-equivariant Index theorems and Morse inequalities on complex manifolds with boundary: Introduction and statement of the main results

 where $\mathrm{Td_b\,}(T^{1,0}X)$ denotes the \emph{tangential Todd class} of $T^{1,0}X$ (see Definition~\ref{d-gue150516}). \end{theorem}

 By using Kohn's estimate, it is easy to see that $H^n_m(\ol M)=\set{0}$ for $m\gg1$.
 Hence in the index formula \eqref{e-gue171002}, we only need to sum over $j=0,1,\ldots,n-1$.
-When $m$ is small, we can expect that the formula $\sum_{j=0}^{n}(-1)^j{\rm dim\,}H^{j}_{m}(\ol M) $ should involve some integration of some characteristic forms over the domain $M$.
 Our second main result is the following weak and strong Morse inequalities.

 \begin{theorem} With the notations and assumptions above, for every $q=0,1,\ldots,n-1$, we have

 and

 \end{theorem}